Gophers hockey holds on to complete season-opening sweep over Penn State

 The gathering at 3M Arena at Mariucci was 159, limited to players' families because of the coronavirus pandemic.

-And the play on the ice still might have featured some COVID-19-related rust, but to coach Bob Motzko and his team, Thursday afternoon’s 3-2 victory over Penn State that finished a sweep of the season-opening series offered relief and rejuvenation.
+And the play on the ice still might have featured some COVID-19-related rust, but to coach Bob Motzko and his team, Friday's 3-2 victory over Penn State that finished a sweep of the season-opening series offered relief and rejuvenation.

-The 11th-ranked Gophers secured the sweep of the No. 10 Nittany Lions — their first vs. PSU since a pair of them three weeks apart in February 2017 — in differing ways.
+The 11th-ranked Gophers secured the sweep of the No. 10 Nittany Lions — their first vs. Penn State since a pair of them three weeks apart in February 2017 — in differing ways.
 Thursday night, they used the balance of four goals spread among three lines in a 4-1 triumph.
-Friday, it was Minnesota’s top line of Sammy Walker, Brannon McManus and Blake McLaughlin doing the damage.
+Friday, it was the top line of Sammy Walker, Brannon McManus and Blake McLaughlin doing the damage.
 Walker and McManus each had a goal and an assist, and McLaughlin contributed two assists.

 Then came the turning point late in the first, with Staudacher quickly making amends for his miscue.
 The sophomore hit Walker with a stretch pass as he entered the Penn State zone.
 Walker charged toward the net and snapped a shot past Souliere's glove for a 2-1 Gophers lead with 0.8 seconds left.